GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI_2.0.md

 * Domain, the scope of the data shared in the launch.

 ### Domain model
-The launch message consists of a task object.
-The task object consists of the following fields:
+The launch message consists of a conceptual task.
+The conceptual task consists of the following fields:
 * A reference to the user.
 * A reference to the definition of the task.
 Schematically, the relationship between the entities is displayed below: